Date of Degree

 Copyright 2011 Michael Jerome Humann

 Humann, Michael Jerome.
-"Hearing loss and task-based noise exposures among agricultural populations." doctoral dissertation, University of Iowa, 2011.
+"Hearing loss and task-based noise exposures among agricultural populations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.